Jodi Monelle, founder of LIVEKINDLY, is a true vegan goddess! Here’s why

 Violife Veggie Wontons

-Some (including Jodi!) say Violife makes the best cheese for vegans in the whole wide world.
+Some (including Jodi Monelle, of course!) say Violife makes the best cheese for vegans in the whole wide world.
 They also make a variety of vegan substitutes for animal products, and their website provides a bunch of great recipes to try, like these crunchy veggie wontons.
 Why not give them a try?
 They’re easier to make than you’d think!

 Get the recipe here.